Page last updated Oct 21, 2018|

 PGC 51214 and PGC 200317 comprise Arp 45, an example of a spiral galaxy with a fainter companion.

-PGC Designation Note: The current LEDA catalog (and presumably as a consequence, Wikisky) list the fainter galaxy as PGC 51214 and the brighter as PGC 200317, while NED reverses the PGC designations.
-However, a Vizier catalog search states that the brighter galaxy is PGC 51214, so that is more likely to be correct and the current LEDA listing a transposition error, and I have used that interpretation to label the images below (it also makes more sense, as the first 77141 PGC listings belong to the original catalog and are mostly somewhat brighter than those with larger numbers, which represent supplementary catalogs).
+PGC Designation Note: The current LEDA catalog lists the fainter galaxy as PGC 51214 and the brighter as PGC 200317, while NED reverses the PGC designations.
+A Vizier catalog search states that the brighter galaxy is PGC 51214, so that is more likely to be correct and the current LEDA listing a transposition error, and I have used that interpretation to label the images below (it also makes more sense, as the first 77141 PGC listings belong to the original catalog and are generally brighter than those with larger numbers, which represent supplementary catalogs).

 Physical Information: (Note to self: Need to update for relativistic corrections, Hubble constant, etc).
 Given the designations as stated, PGC 51214 has a recessional velocity of 8705 km/sec, and an apparent size of 0.7 by 0.5 arcmin.
 PGC 200317 has a recessional velocity of 8770 km/sec, and an apparent size of 0.4 by 0.3 arcmin.
 These numbers imply that the pair is about 410 million light years away, probably gravitationally bound, and that the larger galaxy is about 85 thousand light years across and the smaller about 45 thousand light years across.

 Above, a 12 arcmin wide SDSS image centered on PGC 51214 and 200317, which comprise Arp 45

 Below, a 2.4 arcmin wide SDSS image of the pair